The 5 Best Colorado Mountain Towns

 That ColoRADo Mountain Town Cool Goes Way Beyond Boulder

 Hope you loved getting to know some of the best little Colorado mountain towns off the beaten path.
 There’s so much more to see besides Denver and Boulder!
-And please, please venture way off the I-70 corridor to find your own hidden gems!
+Please venture way off the I-70 corridor to find your own hidden gems.

-Lastly, if you haven’t read our Colorado National Parks Road Trip blog, get to it next!
+Lastly, if you haven’t read our Colorado National Parks Road Trip blog, read that next!

 Meredith McConvill, Top Rope Media